 However this data has limitations as mosaicism may go unrecognized in the neonatal period.
 There have been no formal studies to evaluate or document the health of the newborns once delivery has occurred.

-The physicians at GENESIS do not recommend transfer of even low level mosaic embryos.
+For patients with no remaining euploid embryos, consideration may be given to the transfer of a low level mosaic embryo after a consultation with a genetic counselor.
+At this time, we are not transferring high level mosaic or abnormal embryos.
 This is because of their increased risk of possible birth disorders and miscarriage, along with a lower implantation rate.
-However a mosaic embryo transfer will be considered in special circumstances, after a consult with your physician and a genetic counselor.
+However a low level mosaic embryo transfer will be considered in special circumstances, after a consult with your physician and a genetic counselor.